 In Texas, a common strategy in personal injury litigation is the medical bill review affidavit.
-Plaintiffs use medical bill review affidavits regarding cost and medical necessity of medical bills.
-Physicians for instance, provide opinions regarding medical necessity in affidavits.
-Texas Civil Practice and Remedies Code Section 18.001 et seq. governs the use of affidavits to prove up the reasonableness and necessity of medical treatment.
+Plaintiffs use medical bill review affidavits regarding the cost and medical necessity of medical bills.
+Physicians, for instance, provide opinions regarding medical necessity in affidavits.
+Texas Civil Practice and Remedies Code Section 18.001 et seq. governs the use of affidavits to prove the reasonableness and necessity of medical treatment.
 Litigants use affidavits as a cost-effective way of presenting sufficient evidence that the amount charged is reasonable.
-When using an affidavit for medical necessity issues this may be a sound strategy.
+When utilizing an affidavit for medical necessity issues, this may be a sound strategy.
 The theory is that this avoids expensive live experts at trial.
 However, expert review of usual customary and reasonable charges may be necessary.
 Plaintiffs and defendants fall into a trap if they rely on a physician regarding charges for care.
-Importantly, the statute provides for a defendant to file a counter-affidavit in rebuttal to or disputing the claim(s) presented in the original affidavit.
+Notably, the statute provides for a defendant to file a counter-affidavit in rebuttal to or disputing the claim(s) presented in the original affidavit.
+Our experience in many cases that have not settled at the affidavit stage in Arlington, Austin, Corpus Christi, Dallas, Fort Worth, Houston, Laredo, Plano, San Antonio, and other Texas locations indicates that increasingly, a medical coding and medical billing expert witness is needed whether for the plaintiff or the defendant.

 Rules Regarding Counter-Affidavits as to Timing and Qualifications

 There are some limiting provisions for a defendant wanting to timely file a counter-affidavit generally, within thirty days following the day the party receives an affidavit.
-Also, at least 14 days before admission at trial.
+Also, at least 14 days before admission to trial.
 There is a crucial case to consider to acquire a full understanding of the matter.
 In Turner v.
 Peril, 50 S.W.3d 742, 747 (Tex.
 App.-Dallas 2001, pet. denied), the Dallas Court of Appeals determined made significant determinations.
-These are: 1.
-While section 18.001(c)(2)(B) permits charges to be proved by a non-expert custodian, section 18.001(f) requires a counter-affidavit to :
+These are 1.
+While section 18.001(c)(2)(B) permits charges to be proved by a non expert custodian, section 18.001(f) requires a counter-affidavit to:

-(a) give reasonable notice of the basis on which the party filing it intends to controvert the claim reflected by the initial affidavit and
+(a) give reasonable notice of the basis on which the party filing it intends to refute the claim reflected by the initial affidavit and

 (b) be made by a person qualified to testify in contravention about matters contained in the initial affidavit.